fedimser/quantum_decomp/README.md

 # Tool for decomposing unitary matrix into quantum gates

-This is a Python tool which takes as input unitary matrix and returns Q# code implementing it.
+This is a Python tool which takes a unitary matrix and returns a quantum circuit implementing it as Q# code or Cirq circuit.

 ### Example